UbaidHunts/GTPyhop/README.md

 ## Run

-To run the project for DFID:
+If you have GTPyHOP installed on you machine, to run the project for DFID copy the `dfid.py` file from :
 ```bash
 cd GTPyHOP/Examples
 python3 dfid.py